JkutkutArchive/PY-Sudoku_Solver/README.md

 This proyect makes easy to find the solution of a sudoku, show the steps to follow in order to solve it and even show all possible solutions of a multiple solution sudoku.

 ## How it works:
+In order for this code to work, fill the **input.py file** with the desired sudoku.
+Keep in mind that it must follow the Python3 syntax as the examples given.
-At the begining, the code checks all the possible solutions of the given sudoku.
+At the begining, the code checks all the possible solutions of the sudoku.
 Acording to the number of solutions:
 - One solution: It shows the solution and atempts to find the steps a human would take to get there (see the *steps algorithm*).
 - More than one solution: Shows all the possible solutions for the given sudoku.
 - No solutions: Ends the code